blitzagency/events/README.md

 First of all, when you register channels on the EventBus, they stick around which means you can get a handle on them from anythign that might need them.

-On the flip side, they stick around so put that in your memory management back pocket.
-The channels are not very big at all, so if you are running out of memory in your application, you likely have other issues at play.
+On the flip side, they stick around so put that in your "things to remember re: memory" back pocket.

 ```swift
 import Events